 Using the simplest of objects from around the home, for example, upturned Tupperware boxes for stepping stones (or these turtle shell stepping stones pictured above) for co-ordination and balance, place a bucket at the end of the course with a tennis ball or potato to aim at while using a narrow line of string to walk along, toddlers just love these simple and safe challenges.

 You can make the course more challenging for the bigger kids by using the garden furniture and some strings with balloons and bells:

 Babies love to tummy crawl.
 Get them tummy-crawling over a couple of sofa cushions on the lawn, and build some little tunnels out of pool noodles (See below).

 For the older kids, you could create a jungle section where they have to move like their favorite animal and make the right animal noise.
 Get them crawling like a wheelbarrow with plastic picnic plates as sliders.
 Finish up with lots of pillows or beanbags at the end to crash into.
 The only limit with this course is your imagination and it’s a great concept that doubles up for use inside if the weather is not great.

 Pool noodles rule

 Image Source: Teaching Mama

 If you haven’t come across these yet then you need to get shopping.
-Pool noodles are brightly-coloured (big tick) pieces of cylindrical foam which are buoyant and designed as a swimming aid in the pool.
+Pool noodles are brightly-colored (big tick) pieces of cylindrical foam that are buoyant and designed as a swimming aid in the pool.
 Their uses are literally endless.
 Fashion them into hoops and use other pool noodles cut in half as bats to whack softballs through a hoop course.
-Use them to manoeuvre a softball or tennis ball around obstacles on the ground.
+Use them to maneuver a softball or tennis ball around obstacles on the ground.

 Place them across supports to make mini hurdles to jump over or crawl under, they are soft enough not to inflict any damage on the careless.
 Chairs make great stands for this game.